 The housing of the Brose Drive S Mag is made of magnesium, allowing Brose to squeeze the unit’s weight down to 2.98 kg.
 Inside, a belt drive and two sprag clutches transmit the power of the motor.
 The clutches are completely silent, engaging quickly as well as providing resistance free pedalling when the motor isn’t assisting you.
 Producing 90 Nm torque, the Drive S Mag is only beaten by the beefier TQ motor.
 At peak output in Flex Power mode, it offers up to 410 % support, taking the fear out of steep climbs, but it does so with a vigorous hum.

 Brose have always felt that, “The bike, not the motor is the star in the show.”
 That means bike manufacturers are able to use either Brose’s standard firmware, or tune the motor to their own requirements.
 The resulting diversity of the Drive S Mag, means it’s impossible to definitively describe its characteristics.
-For example, Specialized have put a lot of know-how and manpower into the development of the motor tune to create the most natural ride feel possible for the Levo and Kenevo without dosing down the power too heavily.
-In addition, Specialized have developed a complete ecosystem around the drive unit including an app, allowing the assistance modes to be customised and allowing you to activate the extra powerful Shuttle mode.
+For example, Specialized have put a lot of know-how and manpower into the development of the motor tune to offer the most natural handling possible while maintaining powerful assistance on both the Kenevo and latest generation of the Levo.
+In addition, Specialized have developed a complete ecosystem around the drive unit including an app, allowing assistance modes to be customised and allowing you to activate the extra powerful Shuttle mode, a variant of Brose’s Flex Power Mode.

-Our big group test revealed that all four bikes fitted with Brose motors had very different handling and characteristics on the trail.
+The flexibility that Brose allow manufacturers in tuning motor characteristics is reflected in the varied handling of the same motor on different bikes.
 Depending on the specific motor tune and assistance mode, the support can range from unruly and hard to control to incredibly natural, progressive and intuitive.

-Since last year, Brose have offered bike manufacturers a complete system consisting of a 630 Wh battery, display, various remotes, a speed sensor and of course the Drive S Mag motor itself.
-Apart from the now long in the tooth battery that is difficult to integrate due to its bulk, Brose’s selection of components makes various configurations possible.
+Since 2019, Brose have offered bike manufacturers a complete system consisting of a 630 Wh battery, display, various remotes, a speed sensor and of course the Drive S Mag motor itself.
+Apart from the now ageing battery that is difficult to integrate due to its bulk, Brose’s selection of components makes various configurations possible.
 For the display and remote, the choice ranges from a minimalistic LED display to a large, centrally mounted option with an additional thumb-operated remote.
 Even the housing of the motor is available in two different mounts to offer bike manufacturers as much flexibility as possible for integrating it into their frames.

 Brose isn’t always Brose.
 No other motor in our test offers manufacturers the same level of freedom as regards the motor tune, integration and app development as the Drive S Mag.
 As a result, the quality of the system is very dependent on how well the bike manufacturer has implemented it.
 The motor delivers a lot of power and grunt on all bikes.
 However, not all manufacturers have achieved the natural and intuitive feel the motor is capable of.